 Think of all the times you’ve signed up for something.
 Like running a marathon, attending a rally, or volunteering.
-Every one of these signups is because of an effective call to action (CTA).
+All these signups owe the conversion to an effective call to action (CTA).

 Similarly, when talking to your supporters about your nonprofit’s cause, if you don’t make your CTA’s stand out, you’re not likely to see many people following through with the suggested action.